abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 For each element encountered, we use the map to look up its specific pattern and decide if that element meets the required condition.

+**Global Conditon**
+After each iteration, in our map we should have the correct pattern matching the each element we encountered

 ---